Renting commercial property

 If you change the number of units that the property is divided into (for example dividing one shop unit into two or merging two into one), which include fixed services for heating, hot water, air conditioning or mechanical ventilation, an Energy Performance Certificate will be required when the work is completed.
 It is the responsibility of the person carrying out the building work to provide the certificate.

-Before any alterations are made you should consider whether asbestos might be present.
+Before any alterations are made you should consider whether asbestos might be present within the property.

 You should also check whether the works you are planning will alter your rateable value.
 The rateable value of business premises is based on their open market rental value.
 Changing your premises may affect this.
-See changing your premises and business rates.
+See property changes and business rates.

 Repairs to rental properties